Skip to main content

 3. Cultivate one or two Tier 1-2 extracurriculars (find your “spike”)

-William & Mary considers extracurricular activities—along with the talent they demonstrate—“very important” to admissions decisions.
+William & Mary considers extracurricular activities—along with the talent and character they demonstrate—“very important” to admissions decisions.
 If your profile features a highly developed interest known as a “spike” and one or two impressive supporting extracurricular activities, you’ll have a leg up on other candidates.

-- Tier 2 is where activities like winning a regional award or earning state-level recognition in athletics or music land.
-These activities demonstrate great accomplishments and leadership but lack the distinction and rarity of Tier 1 activities.
+• Tier 2 is where activities like winning a regional award or earning state-level recognition in athletics or music land.
+These activities demonstrate great accomplishments and leadership, but lack the distinction and rarity of Tier 1 activities.

 4. Write engaging essays

 In addition to extracurricular activities, essays are another avenue to separate yourself from a field full of academic all-stars.
-William & Mary has only one essay and it’s optional (with the exception of applicants to the St. Andrews Joint Degree Program).
+William & Mary encourages applicants to submit up to two of their optional essays.
 If you’re committed to getting accepted at William & Mary, you’ll want to seize this opportunity, write a compelling essay, and set yourself apart.

 5. Letters of Recommendation